 As shown in previous sections, the security of an IaaS cloud system is heavily dependent on the virtualization (hypervisor).
-One of the most widely adopted solutions for protecting them is a virtualization management system [14], which lies between the underlying hardware and the hypervisor.
+One of the most widely adopted solutions for protecting them is a virtualization management system [15], which lies between the underlying hardware and the hypervisor.
 The virtualization management system enforces AC on both hypervisors and VMs in different ways.
 Virtualization management systems enforce different levels of access on different users.
 Some users are given read-only access to the administrative interface of a guest OS; some are allowed to control particular guest OSs; and some are given complete administrative control.
 There are existing solutions for providing AC for hypervisors and VMs.
-For example, the approach in [15] secures the hypervisor against control hijacking attacks by protecting its code from unauthorized access and offering isolation of VMs with flexible security of mandatory access control (MAC).
-To enforce AC on interoperations, a well-designed service-level agreement can be applied to secure external interoperations.
-Other isolation mechanisms [16, 17] are helpful in ensuring the security of internal interoperations.
+For example, the approach in [16] secures the hypervisor against control hijacking attacks by protecting its code from unauthorized access and offering isolation of VMs with the flexible security of mandatory access control (MAC).
+To enforce AC on interoperations, a service level agreement should be designed to include appropriate control to secure external interoperations.
+Other isolation mechanisms [17, 18] are helpful in ensuring the security of internal interoperations.

-515 Guideline rules for IaaS AC policy that consider the main elements in AC (i.e., subject, object, and 516 action) are listed in Table 1.
-While each row indicates a possible AC rule, the AC designer should 517 ultimately decide whether the access in each rule is permitted or denied based on system 518 requirements.
-For example, if a legitimate IaaS end user requires the use of cloud services, a login action in the hypervisor for the end user should be granted; otherwise, it should be denied.
+Guideline rules for IaaS AC policy that consider the main elements in AC (i.e., subject, object, and operation) are listed in Table 1.
+While each row indicates a possible AC rule, the AC policy designer should ultimately decide whether the decision in each rule is permitted or denied based on system requirements.
+For example, if an authorized IaaS end user requires the use of cloud services, a login operation in the hypervisor for the end user should be granted; otherwise, it should be denied.